 Notifying the Creditor

 It is often best to notify the credit card company before purchasing a large-ticket item from a store.
 If the credit card company notices a large charge that seems out of the ordinary, it may flag the charge as fraudulent.
 If it is flagged, the creditor may decline the charge or charge it back to the merchant after a review.
-In this case you’ll receive a call from the creditor asking you to verify your information and prove the legitimacy of the large purchase you attempted.
+If that happens, you’ll receive a call from the creditor asking you to verify your information and prove the legitimacy of the large purchase you attempted.
+You may also find it beneficial to notify your card issuer if you plan to travel, especially if you'll be using your card in another country.

 Instead of using your credit card account as if it were a loan account, first attempt other financing options.
-Credit card interest rates are high, with the average around 14.72 percent as of 2011.
+Credit card interest rates are high, with the average around 16.15 percent as of late 2017.
 Attempt to borrow the funds from a loved one and draw up a promissory note with regular payments until the loan is repaid.
 Some major retail stores offer store cards with low or zero interest rates if you pay off the purchase within a certain number of months.